Lee Remick

 Remick made her film debut in A Face in the Crowd (1957).
-Her other notable film roles include Anatomy of a Murder (1959), Wild River (1960), No Way to Treat a Lady (1968), The Detective (1968), The Omen (1976), and The Europeans (1979).
-She won Golden Globe Awards for the TV film The Blue Knight (1973), and for playing the title role in the miniseries Jennie: Lady Randolph Churchill (1974).
-For the latter role, she also won the BAFTA TV Award for Best Actress.
+Some of her other notable film roles include Anatomy of a Murder (1959), Wild River (1960), Days of Wine and Roses (1962), No Way to Treat a Lady (1968), The Detective (1968), The Omen (1976), and The Europeans (1979).

+Remick won a Golden Globe Award for Best Actress for the TV film The Blue Knight (1973), and for playing the title role in the miniseries Jennie: Lady Randolph Churchill (1974).
+For the latter role, she won the BAFTA TV Award for Best Actress.
 In April 1991, she received a star on the Hollywood Walk of Fame.

 Early life

 Remick was born in Quincy, Massachusetts, the daughter of Gertrude Margaret (two sources say Patricia) (née Waldo), an actress, and Francis Edwin "Frank" Remick, who owned a department store.
 She had one older brother, Bruce.
 One of her maternal great-grandmothers, Eliza Duffield, was a preacher born in England.

-Remick attended the Swoboda School of Dance, The Hewitt School, and studied acting at Barnard College and the Actors Studio.
+Remick attended the Swoboda School of Dance and The Hewitt School.

 Career

 Broadway and television

-Remick made her Broadway theatre debut in 1953 with Be Your Age.
-She began guest starring on episodes of TV anthology series such as Armstrong Circle Theatre, Studio One in Hollywood, Robert Montgomery Presents, Kraft Theatre and Playhouse 90.
+Remick made her Broadway theatre debut, age 18, in the 1953 production Be Your Age.
+She began guest starring on episodes of TV anthology series such as Armstrong Circle Theatre, Studio One in Hollywood, Robert Montgomery Presents, Kraft Television Theatre and Playhouse 90.